 - Express interest.
 You may contact through the website.

-- Receive an invite from the magazine via mail or send contribution as attachment to @deeptiarun
+- Receive an invite from the magazine via mail or send contribution as an attachment to @deeptiarun

 - Rough drafts have to be sent for review on the first Friday of any month.
 Final drafts have to be ready on the second last Friday of that month.

-One of our contributors, Koroko ( pen name) had once said that if it were left to the kids, they would want to have a school where they would chose the subjects they wanted to learn and set their own time table too.
+One of our contributors, Light Lawliet ( pen name) had once said that if it were left to the kids, they would want to have a school where they would choose the subjects they wanted to learn and set their own timetable too.
 Let’s say that although not so large scale, this magazine would in a small way, want to give them what they wish for themselves.